AlexsLemonade/scpca-downstream-analyses/additional-docs/additional-parameters.md

 # Additional Workflow Parameters

-Below are additional parameters that are needed to run the analysis workflows in this repository.
+Below is a list of all additional parameters that are needed to run the analysis workflows in this repository.
+These parameters are all included in the config files and can optionally be altered when running the workflows, but are **not required to be changed**.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->